MartinPJB/ShadowMap/README.md

 ### Known issues

-Some variables may not be renamed correctlly, or even worse, some properties belonging to Roblox's built-in objects may be renamed, causing the target scripts to cause errors.
-For now, the code doesn't actively support roblox's built-in API including:
-- DataTypes
-- Classes
-- Libraries
+Some variables may not be renamed correctly, and the anonymizer still doesn't recognizes roblox's API properties and methods.
+If you want to keep your codebase's integrity safe, do not use this tool yet.

 ### Examples